Blog

 Unlike a traditional coworking space made up of desks and tables, medical coworking spaces require a tremendous amount of specialty equipment.

-Be prepared to invest a large amount of money up front to ensure your spaces are well-equipped for the appropriate medical professional.
+Be prepared to invest a large amount of money upfront to ensure your spaces are well-equipped for the appropriate medical professional.

 Community is one of the most invaluable things you can offer

-Many healthcare practitioners want a community, but struggle to find it.
+Many healthcare practitioners want a community but struggle to find it.
 A thriving community of doctors, dieticians, and therapists can be absolutely invaluable to your members.

 Consider how you can support your members with community-focused coworking events and networking opportunities.